MicroEJ/docs/ApplicationDeveloperGuide/managedc/communication.rst

 .. note::

    You can give the Java method a different name than the C function.
-   In that case, you must provide the name of the corresponding C function as a parameter in the ``@ManagedCFunction`` annotation..
+   In that case, you must provide the name of the corresponding C function as a parameter in the ``@ManagedCFunction`` annotation.
+   This is especially useful if you want to write a Java method in camel case while mapping it to a C function written in snake case.

    .. code-block:: java
       :emphasize-lines: 11,12